-There are approximately 12 miles of hiking trails in Roan Mountain State Park and over 3 miles of mountain bike trails.
+There are approximately 12 miles of day-use hiking trails in Roan Mountain State Park and approximately three miles of mountain bike trails.
 Difficulty levels range from easy to strenuous.
 The Appalachian Trail is accessible by an 8-mile drive from the park.

-Mountain-bike trail standards would rate this single-track loop as easy, but it does require some experience.
+Mountain bike trail standards would rate this single-track loop as moderate, but it does require some experience.
 It climbs and descends steeply in short sections, and makes some narrow switchback turns.
-With careful observation, hikers and bikers will see evidence of old home and farm sites that are located throughout this hollow.
+With careful observation, hikers and bikers will see evidence of old homes and farm sites that are located throughout this hollow.
 The mountain bike trails should not be ridden when they are muddy, as riding in wet conditions damages the trails.
 Mountain bikers should wear helmets while riding.
-The mountain bike trails are open to hikers at all times.
+The mountain bike trails are always open to hikers.
 Please be courteous to fellow trail users and call out before passing.

-This linear trail mostly follows the Doe River from the southwestern Turkey Trot trailhead to Hwy 143 near the visitor center.
-The trail is wide and level in sections, but narrows to a more technical single-track in the last mile.
+This linear trail mostly follows the Doe River from the southwestern Turkey Trot trailhead to Hwy 143 at Cates Hole.
+The trail is wide and level in sections but narrows to a more technical single-track in the last mile.
 The trail consists of mostly rolling hills and a few steep climbs.
 Trail users will find many places to stop and take a break next to the Doe River while enjoying riverside views and spring wildflowers.
-Bike trails should not be ridden when muddy and are open to hikers at all times.
-Mountain bikers should be courteous to fellow trail users and should wear helmets while riding.
+Bike trails should not be ridden when muddy and are always open to hikers.
+Mountain bikers should be courteous to fellow trail users and should always wear helmets when riding.

-Chestnut Ridge Trail (1.95 Miles) — Natural — Difficult
+Chestnut Ridge Trail (1.95 Miles) - DIFFICULT – ORANGE

 This trail is very strenuous, the most challenging trail in the park.
 Hikers can access the Chestnut Ridge Trail from the Forest Road Trail.
 The Chestnut Ridge climbs very steeply through deciduous forest and rhododendron thickets.
 The trail quickly gains elevation on its way to the Miller Farmstead on Strawberry Mountain.
 Views from the trail are especially nice in winter when the leaves have fallen from the trees.
 At the top of the trail, hikers are rewarded with a stunning view of the Roan Highlands from an overlook platform.
 Black bears frequent this remote section of the park.
 Hikers are encouraged to make noise and hike in pairs.

-Forest Road Trail (2.75 Miles) — Natural — Easy to Difficult
+Forest Road Trail (2.75 Miles) - EASY TO DIFFICULT - PURPLE